 To join or contribute, click here.
 For more information call 703-883-1830.

 The debate should not be roads versus bridges versus buses and versus trains, but which corridors are the most congested and which strategies or investments move the most people most effectively in those corridors.

 The Alliance has always supported our Metrorail system.
 It was one of the first private sector groups to champion the Virginia Railway Express commuter system.
 It supports Dulles Rail and higher density mixed-use development near transit stations.
-It was the first regional organization to endorse dedicated Metro funding and championed the formation and recommendations of a regional task force established to help reform the Washington Metropolitan Area Transit Authority (WMATA).
+It was the first regional organization to endorse dedicated Metro funding and championed the formation and recommendations of a regional task force established to help reform the Washington Metropolitan Area Transit Authority (WMATA) governance structure.

 Eighty percent of daily travel is not commuter trips but that of people trying to live their lives and manage their businesses.
 Sports fields are neither on Metro lines nor candidates for public transit, nor are public schools, grocery stores, movie theaters, suburban restaurants or shopping centers in any great number.
 Office supplies do not move on subways; meat and vegetables do not arrive at grocery stores on buses; trash is not picked up on commuter rail.

 A balanced transportation network requires that transportation resources be balanced based on need and demand.

 Above all, given limited resources, all regional projects (road and rail) must be subject to cost-benefit analysis and prioritization by state and regional officials.

 Investment decisions must be made based on which projects generate the most benefits, reduce congestion and travel times, and increase system reliability.

 For more information and maps of the Alliance's priorities, click on the applicable links below.